swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 Algorithm starts with the selection of some first branch and goes to the end (end means that the algorithm encounters a node with no other children, or all the children are already visited):

-Node 5 has no other children so we come back to the place when it can check another branch (it this case it will be a node 3)
+Node 5 has no other children so we come back to the place when it can check another branch (in this case it will be  node 3)

 And then algorithm starts to vist the new unexplored branch, so it goes to node one and then it finishes the job.